Kerala Backwater Tour

 Day 4 Munnar-Periyar (130kms; 3-4hrs drive approx.)

-After breakfast in morning you will check out of the hotel and drive to Periyar; Post arrival at Periyar, enjoy boat ride in Lake Periyar; please note to avail ticket for boat ride/ferry ride, guests need to personally stand in queue and need to purchase the ticket accordingly.
-Thereafter check in at a hotel and relax at hotel.
-Overnight in Periyar
+After breakfast in the morning you will check out of the hotel and drive to Periyar.
+Post arrival at Periyar, enjoy a boat ride in Lake Periyar.
+We then check-in at the hotel, and have the evening at leisure.
+Overnight in Periyar.

 Day 5 Periyar-Alleppey (140kms; 4hrs drive approx.)

-After breakfast ,enjoy walk near the backwater village; opportunity for cycling, fishing, canoeing.
-Take a houseboat cruise of Alleppey, "Venice of the East", which has a large network of canals that meander through the town and surrounding villages… the Snake Boat Race held every year in August in the backwaters is a major attraction.
+After breakfast, enjoy a walk near the backwater village.
+Where you get an opportunity for cycling, fishing, and canoeing.
+Take a houseboat cruise of Alleppey, "Venice of the East", which has a large network of canals that meander through the town and surrounding village.
+The Snake Boat Race held every year in August in the backwaters is a major attraction.
 The Kerala backwaters are a vital waterway for the transport of goods, people and their produce, and are often the only link between isolated villages and crowded towns.

-Later in evening you will disembark houseboat and check in at hotel.
+Later in the evening you will disembark the houseboat and check in at the hotel.

 Day 6 Alleppey-Kochi (60kms; 1hr drive approx.)

+After breakfast you will have the morning at leisure.
+Later at noon you will check out of the hotel and drive to Kochi.
+Upon arrival in Kochi you will check in at the hotel and relax.
 In the evening, witness a Kathakali dance performance.
 Kathakali is the most recognized dance drama form in Kerala.
 It dates back to the seventeenth century and is themed from the Ramayana and the Mahabharata.
-A traditional Kathakali performance began at dusk continued through the night, culminating at the auspicious hour of dawn, when Good finally conquers Evil.
+A traditional Kathakali dance performance began at dusk and continued through the night, culminating at the auspicious hour of dawn, when Good finally conquers Evil.
 Now, of course, shorter performances are more the norm!
-Costumes and makeup are dramatically characteristic of the dance, and the technique involves highly intricate gestures and expressions.
+Costumes and makeup are dramatic characteristics of the dance, and the technique involves highly intricate gestures and expressions.
+Overnight in Kochi.

 Day 7 Kochi departure

-After breakfast you will be given assistance in transfer to Kochi airport to board flight for onward destination; henceforth your journey ends and we wish you safe, happy, memorable journey back to your home.
+After breakfast you will be transferred to the Kochi airport for your departure flight.
+We hope you had a wonderful time exploring Kerala with us.
+Your trip ends here and we wish you a safe, happy, memorable journey back to your home.